-Stale or Inactive Projects
+Stale or Inactive Projects:

-Projects that have no commits or releases within the first three months after approval will be deleted without notice.
+10. Projects that have no commits or releases within the first three months after approval will be deleted without notice.

-Projects are marked as “Stale” after 12 months without commits or releases.
+11. Projects are marked as “Stale” after 12 months without commits or releases.
 Projects that have no commits or releases for 24 months may be deleted, this will be judged on an individual basis.

-The CMSMS Dev team will at no time use its administrative access on the forge to allow another community member access to a project to which he is not otherwise entitled.
+12. The CMSMS Dev team will at no time use its administrative access on the forge to allow another community member access to a project to which he is not otherwise entitled.

-i.e: There is no way for a community member to ‘assume responsibility' over a stale project.
+- i.e: There is no way for a community member to ‘assume’ responsibility over a stale project.

-Language and Distribution
+Language and Distribution:

-Projects that install as a third party add-on into CMSMS must display in the module manager and in other distribution mechanisms in English including the description, and install and work correctly in English.
-Additional translations may provide for the ability for the project to display its information in other languages, however, the English version must always be present.
+13. Projects that install as a third party add-on into CMSMS must display in the module manager and in other distribution mechanisms in English including the description, and install and work correctly in English.
+Additional translations may provide for the ability for the project to display its information in other languages, however the English version must always be present.

 Open source projects may be forked at any time.
 Forked projects can be hosted on the CMSMS forge as long as they follow all of the above rules along with:

-Authors of project forks must change the contact information in the modules help and about information, and clearly describe that the project is a fork of another project.
+14: Authors of project forks must change the contact information in the modules help and about information, and clearly describe that the project is a fork of another project.

-Forked projects should be able to exist cleanly on the same CMSMS Install as the original project and should not interfere with it in any way.
+15. Forked projects should be able to exist cleanly on the same CMSMS Install as the original project and should not interfere with it in any way.

 The CMSMS Dev team will not actively review the source code for each project, or the state of each project.
 Individuals are asked to report their concerns via email to firstname.lastname@example.org.
 Concerns will be handled on an individual basis.
 When a concern is reported a member of the CMSMS Dev team will review the reported project and may decide to take further action.

 If the concern is regarding a stale project, and the project has not had commits or releases for 24 months the Dev team will at its discretion either attempt to contact the administrator of the project, or delete it.

 In other cases the Dev team will make a reasonable effort to contact the administrator of the project in order that the concern can be rectified.
 The administrator will have thirty days to respond to the email and begin to rectify the concern.
 We are not as concerned about time frames as we are about effort.
 If the administrator has responded to our concern and indicates that they will correct the problem within a reasonable period of time, we may have no further contact with them, and consider the issue closed, or continue to monitor the issue at our discretion.

 If within 30 days we have no contact from the administrator, the Dev team may decide, depending on the severity of the concern to delete the project or to remove the project from public view as the technology on the forge permits.